RonMcKay/OODRetrieval/README.md

-g | Colors the scatter plot with the colors of the ground truth classes. h | Colors the scatter plot with the colors of the predicted classes. b | Colors the scatter in a uniform blue color.
+g | Colors the scatter plot with the colors of the ground truth classes. h | Colors the scatter plot with the colors of the predicted classes. b | Colors the scatter in a uniform blue color. d | Shows a global gaussian kernel density estimate in the background. c | Starts a clustering with k-means as standard algorithm.
+You will be asked for the number of clusters you want to compute.
+Typing 'elbow' will give you the opportunity to estimate the optimal number of clusters.
+This only works with the k-means algorithm.
+# | Cycles through all available clustering algorithms.
+Currently there is k-means, spectral- and agglomerative-clustering (with ward linkage) supported.